Ensemble Estimation of Information Divergence: Weighted Ensemble Estimation

 \subsection{Central Limit Theorem}

-The following theorem shows that the appropriately normalized ensemble estimator $\tilde{\mathbf{G}}_{w}$ converges in distribution to a normal random variable.
+The following theorem shows that an appropriately normalized ensemble estimator $\tilde{\mathbf{G}}_{w}$ converges in distribution to a normal random variable under rather general conditions.
+Thus the same result applies to the EnDive estimator $\tilde{\mathbf{G}}_{\text{EnDive}}$.
 This enables us to perform hypothesis testing on the divergence functional.
 The proof is based on the Efron-Stein inequality and an application of Slutsky's Theorem (Appendix~\ref{sec:cltProof}).